Have you got a persistent pain or mysterious body symptom and are beginning to wonder if it has emotional roots?

 Healing Lesson #2: Treat your body with friendly curiosity not suspicion.

-We are often at war with ourselves when we are in pain and it sucks.
+We are often at war with ourselves when we are in pain and that situation stinks.
 We bring in all kinds of ammunition and tactics so that we can keep on doing business-as-usual in life.
 We want the pain gone.
 It takes a lot of energy to ignore pain or to force through it.
 The last thing we want is to have to give it more attention than it is already demanding.
 But for me, our kind attention to the pain and to the body in pain is the surest pathway to clearing the pain.

 What we push against pushes back against us.
 When we push our pain away, it stays close and hard to see.
 When we make space for the pain in our awareness by bringing our non-judgmental attention to it, it doesn’t push so hard because it already has our attention.
 When we make space, it allows us to step back and see it more clearly.
 Pain in the body is like the small child tugging at your pant leg: hey, pay attention, pay attention, pay attention.
 When the attention is given, the tugging ceases and the next stage of interaction begins - asking questions and listening to the answers, even when the answers seem strange.